dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

     - per-node mathematic limits
     - network bottleneck/overhead limits
   - this implies the existance of several hard limits for computation

+## Example programming problem:

+### "Ergodic" State Machine - Particle Shader

+Some of the math here can be demonstrated with a special kind of particle shader that implements a bit of functional analysis to calculate functions with the local neighborhood as input.
+- then each particle can obtain various values of state.
+- the neighborhood includes all points in the metric space < d from any r (x,y,z,1,etc)
+  - this neighborhood is passed as a function that returns the sum of changes for each particle in the neighborhood
+- these subsets of the space are concatenated (& added/averaged togeter)
+  - one is calculated for each point (in the GPU)
+  - voodoo magic blit stuff
+- the set of points in the space is updated with the averaged changes in state after (concat/add)
+  - this forms a particle based 3D conway's game of life that crosses molecular dynamics with state machines
+- the goal is to identify some stable states
+  - that is, states should emerge from ergodic behavior for state-to-state transitions.
+    - I.E. Particle Goo G has 10,000 particles p, points that are close average their values
+      - for all properties on each particle P in G
+        - or some other functional modification.
+    - there should be some starting conditions or some external pressures that can be applied on the system to force it to converge in some areas.
+      - look for a cross with cymatics (just for grins)
+      - great opportunity for embedded youtube video
+    - these stable states should be cyclical or mapped to a graph
+  - or stable metastates
+    - these are like higher-order composition (HOC) of boolean membership functions (BMF) for the set of particles p in Particle Goo G that satisfy enough of some boolean function across the local neighborhood or boundary set
+      - this is similar to phase transition math
+        - which needs to recognize on various levels the state transitions between phases of matter at several scales
+      - there's probably some intersection with statiscal mechanics
+    - so basically these BMF's can cause large scale parts of a system to adhere to specific rules that only apply to that subset or a subset extended to some similarity limit Sim(x) <= |d|
+      - which collates all similarly conjoint particles/groups that lie within that similarity distance
+      - TLDR; for phase transitions, this means you can optimize by treating chunks of ice as single bodied objects (to some degree) and liquid as liquid and gas as gas
+    - ^^^ these describe states
+      - metastates can be composed of to form a new function that selects sets of particles that adhere to a functional conjunction or disjunction of some kind
+- the system needs to be capable of being asserted as "behaving as an A-state like particle system to x degree"
+  - and behaving as a B-state like particle system to some degree
+  - similarly it should possible to measure some subselection of the system's progress towards an aggregate transition from C-state to D-state. basically need to know: is it going towards C? or back towards D? etc,etc.
+- But, with a bit of luck it should be possible to identify stable states and metastates that ergodically emerge under certain conditions or during specific transitions.
+  - you could color or animate the particles which achieve a specific state
+- there should be a way to set up a graph-like object (with some continuities) that allows you to model the higher order metastates
+- it should also be possible to colorize and indicate higher-dimension data in each particle p

+## Math

 ## Ergodics